skynettoday/skynet-today/content/news/_posts/2018-04-18-tesla-crash.md

 Was there an explicit promise?
 Maybe not.
 But the hype around Tesla's autonomous capabilities, led in no small part by the company's CEO Elon Musk, does imply that you should trust the system.
-Musk originally said that [Tesla would have level 4 autonomy[^l4] by the beginning of 2018](https://electrek.co/2017/12/08/elon-musk-tesla-self-driving-timeline/), but now says that its still a ways off, and Tesla also missed a self-imposed deadline for a coast-to-coast autonomous Tesla trip.
+Musk originally said that Tesla would have level 4 autonomy[^l4] [by the beginning of 2018](https://electrek.co/2017/12/08/elon-musk-tesla-self-driving-timeline/), but now says that it's still a ways off.

 People, for whatever reason, are [all too trusting](https://www.forbes.com/sites/kalevleetaru/2016/04/30/why-do-we-trust-gps-more-than-we-trust-ourselves/#656566b82c42)